MTVehicles/MinetopiaVehicles/README.md

 If this did not work don't hesitate to contact the support on our Discord server.

 ## Contact us!

+### ❗ We've got a new wiki! https://wiki.mtvehicles.eu/ ❗

 **Discord is the best place to report discovered bugs!**<br>
 <a href="https://discord.gg/vehicle" taget="_blank"><img src="https://discord.com/api/guilds/694809233819959308/widget.png?style=banner2"></a>